2017 Northern India riots: Aftermath

+On 26 August 2017, the Kurukshetra Police sealed the nine Naam Charcha Ghars (congregation centres) of the Dera Sacha Sauda in the Kurukshetra district and recovered 2,500 lathis, rods, long staves, some sharp-edged weapons and 2.5 litres (0.55 imp gal; 0.66 US gal) of kerosene during the search operation.

 Three people were arrested in connection with arson in Delhi.
 According to the Advocate General of Punjab 19 rioters had been arrested including Gurdev Singh, a state-level office bearer of Dera Sacha Sauda.
 According to a Haryana administrator, more than 500 people had been arrested.
-According to a Haryana police official, more than 1,000 of the guru's supporters had been detained in Panchkula on charges of arson and destruction of public property.
+According to a Haryana Police (HP) official, more than 1,000 of the guru's supporters had been detained in Panchkula on charges of arson and destruction of public property.
 After the rioting spread, a court ordered the seizure of the DSS ashram and other properties in compensation for the widespread destruction of public and private property.

 According to Haryana's Chief Secretary, D. S. Dhesi, Haryana Police registered two sedition cases when "one AK-47, one Mauser, five pistols and two rifles" were recovered from two vehicles that were part of the convoy accompanying Ram Rahim.
 According to the Haryana Advocate General, twenty-four vehicles were seized and ten petrol bombs were also recovered.
 A special hearing was held in the Punjab and Haryana High Court for monitoring the law and order situation in the region and other related issues following the riots.

 According to Secretary Dhesi, all the 36 people killed on 25 August were Dera Sacha Sauda followers, who were killed by police gunfire and stampedes.
 Some lawyers objected to use of lethal bullets by police and filed a petition to request use of pellets to disperse the protesting mobs.
 But the High Court bench rejected the plea because mobs armed with petrol bombs and other weapons had created a war-like situation.